 8) Bryant-Denny Stadium – 101,821

 Another college football team slides in at number eight on this top-ten list.
-Another stadium in part named after a legendary coach, Bryant-Denny Stadium in Tuscaloosa, Alabama is home of the Crimson Red Tide and has a capacity of 101,821.
+Another stadium in part named after a legendary coach, Bryant-Denny Stadium in Tuscaloosa, Alabama is home to the Crimson Red Tide and has a capacity of 101,821.

 9) Darrel K. Royal-Texas Memorial Stadium – 100,119